-In fall 2020, librarians will support Vassar’s in-person, online, and hybrid courses through a variety of online methods.
+In spring 2021, librarians will continue to support Vassar’s in-person, online, and hybrid courses through a variety of online methods.
 Although we will not be able to offer traditional workshops in library or campus classrooms, we are eager to consult with faculty about the many options that are available for synchronous and asynchronous library instruction.

 To start the conversation about library instruction: